plrigaux/sysd-manager/README.md

 Here are __Sysd Manager__ main features :
 * Unit file browser with serach and filtering
 * Enable or disable a unit
-* Activate or desactivate a unit
+* Activate or deactivate a unit
 * View and modify unit file
 * View and navigate unit's dependencies
 * Unit file syntax highlighting